Kumanovo: Sport

-FK Kumanovo is the main football team from the city and host their games at the Kumanovo Park Stadium.
+KF Bashkimi 1947 play in the highest Macedonian division; Bashkimi won the 2004–05 Macedonian Football Cup.
+FK Kumanovo is another team from the city.
 Milano plays its games at Milano Arena.
 KF Goblen has played in the Macedonian Second Football League and FK Karpoš 93 in the OFS Kumanovo First Division.

 Macedonian National Football Team played friendly match with Egypt in Kumanovo on 29 September 1998.
 The game took place at Gradski Stadium Kumanovo and the scorers for Macedonian team were Srgjan Zaharievski and Dževdet Šainovski.
 The match ended 2:2.

 RK Kumanovo is the handball club that currently competes in the Macedonian Handball Super League.
 They won the first ever Macedonian Handball Cup back in 1992–93.

 Also, Kumanovo is recognized as a box school center, with few names emerged as famous in the 20th century, with Ace Rusevski and Redžep Redžepovski as a leading names.